 The 80” long toolbar gives ample spacing for two sets of disc row builders.
 Easily adjust the width of the desired row and distance between the rows including side by side dual-row planting.
 The dual-row planting method is becoming very popular in the Southern states for cotton, corn, beans, and peas.
-Two rows side by side provides a denser crop growth making it more stable and providing a bigger harvest in less space.
+Two rows side by side provide a denser crop growth making it more stable and providing a bigger harvest in less space.
 The inside disc can be spaced between the drop-down bars leading up to the 3-pt hitch.
 Even with a 60” toolbar on the original spacing of two sets of the disc around the wheel tracks was not feasible, however, with an 80” toolbar spacing, it is not as problematic.

 The two-row is still best suited for 12-30 HP tractors, you will just need to verify an 80” reach across your back wheels to see how your row spacing might work out.
 Ideally, the disc works best in a newly tilled loose soil to pull it up into a row.
 The faster you go the taller the mound.
-Trying to pick up the compacted soil in the path of the tractors back wheels is not as easy unless you set the disc to make a wide row pulling up soil on each side to cover the path of the wheels.
+Trying to pick up the compacted soil in the path of the tractors back wheels is not as easy unless you set the disc to make a wide row pulling up the soil on each side to cover the path of the wheels.

 The two-row builder works well with the two rows spaced between the wheels for dual-row planting or on smaller narrow wheelbase compact tractors on the outside of the rows.
 Of course, you can also equip it with just one set of the disc for single-row building.

 Shipping Note: The 80” toolbar and disc ship in two boxes.
 Because of the length and width of the 3-pt hitch toolbar shipping cost is based on the dimensional oversized weight including surcharges which can add upwards of $200 +or- to the shipping cost.
 Still well worth the time and labor it will save you over the coming years of service.